riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

  - `hi20 = ((symbol_address - hi20_reloc_offset + 0x800) >> 12);`
  - `lo12 = symbol_address - hi20_reloc_offset - hi20;`

-The successive bit sequence has a signed 12-bit immediate so the value of the preceding high 20-bit relocation may have 1 added to it.
+The successive instruction has a signed 12-bit immediate so the value of the preceding high 20-bit relocation may have 1 added to it.

 # Program Header Table